Maat (TV series): Production

-Aamina Sheikh shared her insights on playing Aiman, initially finding the character unrealistic and feeling trapped as a submissive self-sacrificing sister.
-However, viewers feedback made her realize the importance of portraying Aiman's complex story.
+Aamina Sheikh and Saba Qamar were selected to portray the leads, where Sheikh portrayed Aimam, the giving elder sister to the younger selfish sibling, Saman, depicted by Qamar.
+Sheikh shared her insights that she initially find the character unrealistic and feeling trapped as a submissive self-sacrificing sister.
+However, viewers feedback made her realize the importance of portraying the complex story.

 During the filming of the series, Saba Qamar briefly left the set after a disagreement with the director, but returned on Adnan Siddiqui's intervention, ensuring production continued smoothly.

 Broadcast and release

 Maat originally aired on Hum TV in 2011.

 It later premiered in the UK and Ireland on Colors Rishtey in August 2013.
 The show debuted in India on Zindagi on July 19, 2014, replacing Zindagi Gulzar Hai.

 Maat is available to stream on MX Player, and since mid-2020, also on ZEE5 and Hum TV's official YouTube channel.

 Reception

 Critical reception

 Eefa Khalid of Dawn praised the series, noting that the dialogues are "full of impact" and the performances by Sheikh and Qamar are "excellent".

 A reviewer from the Bollywood Life praised Saman's character, the mother's personality, and Aiman's potential, however, the pacing, moral posturing and overdramatic moments were critiqued.

 In a mixed review published in The Caravan, the reviewer criticised the series for lacking nuance and sophistication, presenting characters in a simplistic and unambiguous manner, and relying on conventional storytelling, but praised the fascinating, albeit flawed, characters.